-The first place that Gunicorn will read configuration from is the framework specific configuration file.
+Gunicorn then reads configuration from a framework specific configuration file.
 Currently this only affects Paster applications.

-The second source of configuration information is a configuration file that is optionally specified on the command line.
-Anything specified in the Gunicorn config file will override any framework specific settings.
+The third source of configuration information is an optional configuration file gunicorn.conf.py searched in the current working directory or specified using a command line argument.
+Anything specified in this configuration file will override any framework specific settings.